purdue-cs193-fall-2019/homework-1-szapodea/index.md

 ### Support or Contact

-# Stephan Zapodeanu's First CS193 Homework

-- How helpful the TAs are.
-- How much useful information they will pass on to us.
-- How interesting the TAs are.

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.